Women in the patristic age

-The status of women in the patristic age, as defined by the Church Fathers, is a contentious issue within Christianity because some people believe that the patristic writers clearly sought to restrict the influence of women in civil society as well as in the life of the Church.
-However, others believe that the early fathers actually tried to increase the dignity of women.
+The status of women in the patristic age, as defined by the Church Fathers, is a contentious issue within Christianity.
+While many believe that the patristic writers sought to restrict the influence of women in civil society as well as in the life of the Church, others believe that the early fathers actually tried to increase the dignity of women.

-The patristic era, which extends roughly from 100 AD to 500 AD, is claimed to be harsher than the Middle Ages themselves in attributing social roles to women.
+The Patristic era, which extends roughly from 100 AD to 500 AD, is claimed to be harsher than the Middle Ages in attributing social roles to women.

 Anthropological perspectives

 Aristotle's views on women

 Aristotle believed that women are colder than men and thus a lower form of life.
 His assumption carried forward unexamined to Galen and others until the 16th century.

 Male activity and female passivity

 Some believe that the Church Fathers' views were drawn in part from the views of the classical Greeks and Romans.
 In the classical age, which shaped patristic views, male sexuality and power were closely associated, and female sexuality was associated with passivity.
-To take one's pleasure was to be virile, to accept it servile.[4]
-However, many Christians point out that the Fathers actually believed strongly in the dignity of women, especially when compared to the broader cultures of antiquity.
-"The teaching of the most enlightened of the fathers was undoubtedly to the effect that there was no natural inferiority in the woman to the man.
+To take one's pleasure was to be virile, to accept it servile.

+However, many Christians point out that the Fathers believed strongly in the dignity of women, especially when compared to the broader cultures of antiquity.
+The teaching of the most enlightened fathers was to the effect that there was no natural inferiority in the woman to the man.
 Theodoret (Grcee.
 Affect.
-Curat. book 5) insists emphatically on their exact equality, and says that God made woman from man in order that the tendencies and action of both might be harmonious.
-Sometimes, indeed, he observes, woman has been found superior to man in encountering adversity (Migne, 83:836).
-Chrysostom (Hoern.
+Curat. book 5) insists emphatically on their exact equality and says that God made a woman from a man so that the tendencies and actions of both might be harmonious.
+Sometimes, indeed, he observes, a woman has been found superior to a man in encountering adversity (Migne, 83:836).

+John Chrysostom (Hoern.
 61:3) says that no one is more fit to instruct and exhort her husband than a pious woman.
-This conception differed, however, materially from that of Plato (Repub.
-5:455), in that while the Greek philosopher sought to obliterate the ordinary distinctions between the sexes, the Christian father held that nature assigned to woman her special and distinct province of activity.
-Chrysostom, in a passage of singular beauty, gives us a comparison between the duties of the wife and those of the husband, the former being represented as in some respects the more dignified; for while the husband is described as engaged in the rougher work of life, in the market or the law-courts, the wife is represented as remaining at home and devoting much of her time to prayer, to reading the Scriptures, — καὶ τῇ ἄλλῃ φιλοσοφίᾷ.
-When her husband returns, harassed with his labors, it is her function to cheer and to soothe him, so that he again goes forth into the world purified from the evil influences to which he has there been exposed, and carrying with him the higher influences of his home-life (In Joann.
+This conception differed materially from that of Plato (Repub.
+5:455) in that while the Greek philosopher sought to obliterate the ordinary distinctions between the sexes, the Christian father held that nature assigned to the woman her unique and distinct province of activity.

+Chrysostom, in a passage of singular beauty, gives us a comparison between the duties of the wife and those of the husband, the former being represented as, in some respects, the more dignified; for while the husband is described as engaged in the rougher work of life, in the market or the law-courts, the wife is represented as remaining at home and devoting much of her time to prayer and to reading the Scriptures, καὶ τῇ ἄλλῃ φιλοσοφίᾷ.

+When her husband returns, harassed with his labors, it is her function to cheer and to soothe him.
+This enables him to go forth into the world purified from the evil influences to which he has there been exposed, and carrying with him the higher influences of his home-life (In Joann.
 Hom.
 61; Migne, 59:340)."